Missa brevis Sancti Joannis de Deo: Sanctus

 Sanctus is called by the voices in a fast sequence of entries, some as bell-like long notes, other in flowing triplets.
 For the Osanna, the voices enter from the lowest to the highest, only one measure apart.
 The instruments play colla parte with the voices, violins with soprano and alto, cello and violone with the bass.

 Benedictus

 The Benedictus, the longest movement, is a dialogue of soprano soloist and organ, described as "expressive, elegant, and ornate melodic lines".
 It is followed by a repeat of the Osanna.

 Agnus Dei

 Haydn marked the Agnus Dei carefully for dramatic contrast in dynamics, setting "Agnus Dei" (Lamb of God) as a fortissimo homophonic call versus a pianissimo prayer "Dona nobis pacem" (Give us peace).
 The end is marked "perdendosi, senza organo" (dying away, without organ), with a pizzicato bass.

 A reviewer of the Oxford edition summarized: "The work is accessible to most choirs.
 The music is not excessively difficult, but the solid musical structure and the many passages requiring expressive singing make the work a rewarding pleasure for any size choir.
-H. C. Robbins Landon, an editor of the composition, ascribed to the work a "quiet spirit of devotion, even of mysticism, that is most appealing".
+Renowned Haydn specialist H. C. Robbins Landon, who edited a modern edition of the mass (published by Henle-Verlag in 1958), ascribed to the work a "quiet spirit of devotion, even of mysticism, that is most appealing".